 Comcast offers US$65b for Fox in showdown with Disney

-Comcast, the largest US cable-TV provider, said its offer reflects a US$65 billion value for Fox's entertainment assets.
-At US$35 a share, the bid represents a 19 per cent premium over the Disney offer, the company said Wednesday.
-And it's cash, rather than the stock Disney is proposing.
+Comcast, the largest US cable-TV provider, said that its offer reflects a US$65 billion value for Fox's entertainment assets.
+At US$35 a share, the bid represents a 19 per cent premium over the Disney offer, the company said on Wednesday.
+And it is cash, rather than the stock that Disney is proposing.

-Disney and Comcast are locked in a high-stakes contest for the Fox entertainment assets, which include movie and TV studios, television networks such as FX, and multichannel providers like Star India and Sky Plc.
-With Wednesday's bid, Comcast Chief Executive Officer Brian Roberts is seeking to disrupt Disney CEO Bob Iger's plan to use Fox properties to bolster that company's already-vast entertainment offerings.
+Disney and Comcast are locked in a high-stakes contest for the Fox entertainment assets, which include movie and TV studios, television networks such as FX, and multichannel providers such as Star India and Sky plc.
+With Wednesday's bid, Comcast chief executive officer Brian Roberts is seeking to disrupt Disney CEO Bob Iger's plan to use Fox properties to bolster that company's already-vast entertainment offerings.

 Comcast first approached Fox last year with an informal proposal.
 Comcast bid 16 per cent more than Disney for Fox's media properties, but that offer was deemed too risky.
 The AT&T decision has lifted some of those clouds.

-Mr Murdoch, 87, also wasn't swayed by Comcast's overtures because the cable company didn't offer a breakup fee.
+Mr Murdoch also was not swayed by Comcast's overtures because the cable company did not offer a break-up fee.
 Comcast said last month that its new offer would be at least as favourable to Fox shareholders as Disney's terms.
 Indeed, the proposal unveiled on Wednesday includes a US$2.5 billion termination fee - similar to what Disney has offered.

-"We are pleased to present a new, all-cash proposal that fully addresses the board's stated concerns with our prior proposal," Mr Roberts, 58, said in a letter to Rupert Murdoch and his sons, Lachlan and James, who also serve as Fox executives.
+"We are pleased to present a new, all-cash proposal that fully addresses the board's stated concerns with our prior proposal," Mr Roberts said in a letter to Mr Murdoch and his sons, Lachlan and James, who also serve as Fox executives.

 Disney made a US$52.4 billion all-stock bid for Fox, which was accepted in December.
 Comcast's official counterproposal now pressures Disney to come up with a higher offer for Fox - lest it have compelling entertainment assets slip through its hands at a time when technology giants are storming Hollywood, forcing traditional media companies to bulk up.

 In recent weeks, Philadelphia-based Comcast confirmed its desire to outbid Disney in advance of shareholder votes set for July 10.
 On Wednesday, it filed a proxy statement urging investors to oppose the Disney deal.
-Fox said it hasn't yet made a decision whether to postpone the vote.
+Fox said that it has not yet made a decision whether to postpone the vote.

 Comcast already owns film and TV studios, broadcast and cable TV operations including the NBC and USA networks, and the Universal Studios theme parks.